Advertiser Disclosure

 One of the biggest stress factors when traveling is rushing from one place to another.
 While you’re almost guaranteed to experience some stress, if you implement the following tips, you can mitigate some of the setbacks that may arise:

-• Book nonstop flights whenever possible — connections add time and stress
+• Book nonstop flights whenever possible — connections add confusion, time, and stress

 • Bring extra snacks